 - Standardized views, downloads, and citation metrics in accordance with Make Data Count.

 Data Management Workshop & Dash Data Repository Demonstration

-The NCST held a workshop for research grant recipients to provide information on the USDOT Public Access Plan and its requirements, guidance for writing a data management plan, best practices in managing data, and archiving and publishing data using the University of California’s Dash data repository.
+The NCST held a workshop for research grant recipients to provide information on the USDOT Public Access Plan and its requirements, guidance for writing a data management plan, best practices in managing data, and archiving and publishing data using the University of California’s Dash [now Dryad] data repository.